aryanguddeti/aryanguddeti/README.md

 - 👋 Hi, I’m @aryanguddeti
 - :computer: I’m interested in Machine Learning
-- 👨🏻‍💻 I’m currently learning frontend web devlopment and Python🐍
+- 👨🏻‍💻 I’m currently learning Machine Learning on Udemy

 <!---
 aryanguddeti/aryanguddeti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.